Jevgenija-student/english-for-designers/README.md

 ## First Impressions

 ### Handshake
 I am a design student interested in visual communication, social marketing, and identity.
-I focus on clear concepts and simple design solutions.
+I focus on visual communication, illustrattion, and social media.

 ---

 ### About Me
-I am currently studying design and developing my skills in typography and visual storytelling.
-I am interested in how design communicates ideas and emotions through form and structure.
+Hi, I’m Jevgenija, a graphic design student living in Prague with a focus on social media content, digital design and visual communication.
+I speak Czech, Russian and English.

 ---